The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 In your situation, the costs might be higher or lower – but it’s good to have at least some sort of a starting point in order to better estimate just how cheap living in Belgrade is.
 Let’s get this started!

-When it comes to monthly rentals, you can easily find a studio or a one-bedroom apartment in a good condition (fully furnished), in the city center, for anything between $350 – $400.
+When it comes to long term rentals, you can easily find a studio or a one-bedroom apartment in a good condition (fully furnished), in the city center, for around $400 per month.

-Atop of that, you will have to pay some other monthly expenses for your heating, electricity, water and garbage and so on.
-These will all cost you around $100 each month.
-Really affordable!
+Atop of rent, you will have to pay some other monthly expenses for your heating, electricity, water and garbage and so on.
+These will all cost you around $120 each month.

 beautiful belgrade building

-Living in a building like this is possible!
+Living in a beautiful building like this is possible!

 Food costs in Belgrade